Menny-UX/wouldUrather/README.md

     ├── middleware # called before dispaching actions example [thunk for asyn actions, logger ] ├── mockingApi # serving as a mocking server
     ├── components # all components.
     ├── index.css # Global styles.
-You probably won't need to change anything here.
-    └── index.js # You should not need to modify this file.
-It is used for DOM rendering only.
+    └── index.js # It is used for DOM rendering only.
 ```

 ## Tools and technologies used
-React
-Redux
-MaterialUI
+`MaterialUI`
+Styling Library
+`React`
+UI Library For managing component render
+`Redux`
+Library for managing the state (central store)
+Single sourse of truth